 This tactic allows you to look at the most obvious aspects again, thus discovering new ways of solving problems.
-Adults, because of their experience, take many things for granted – no explanation needed.
+Adults, because of their experience, take many things for granted – no explanation is needed.
 Imagine that you have to explain the problem to the child!
 This will divide the situation into smaller fragments and allow you to think about the next steps to be taken.

 Brainstorming in separate groups

-Brainstorming is a common method in meetings, which is usually conducted by one person or by team discussions.
+Brainstorming is a common method in meetings, usually conducted by one person or by team discussions.
 Change your routines and propose to split!
 Take a brainstorming session with your team in two groups – discuss individually as you write down the ideas.
 After the first round, exchange ideas with the other group and discuss again – this time with the ideas of the second group.

 A look from aside